Homesteading: Fruit Trees and Legacies

 Now, here for more than a year, we are realizing that Margaret’s lifestyle has seeped into everything we do.
 The land, nurtured with her careful, strong hands, produces bounty that we appreciatively maintain and preserve.
 The customs of drying, canning, pickling, and saving that a Depression era woman never questioned is now what we strive to do as well- and what we all need to examine if we are hoping to rebuild our flawed food system.
 This generational full circle feels right, and I hope to remember to always listen to the Redwoods, to take the time to watch the hummingbirds, and to feel the warm air shift as Margaret surely did everyday, during a time when email, deadlines, and our current lightning pace was unfathomable.

-1. by Mary Hernon
+1. Mary Hernon

 Very nice.